+Conversely, the actual notional or principal amount for any Block Trade executed pursuant to the rules of the SEF shall be reported to the SEF pursuant to the rules of the SEF.

+Participant or Participant’s counterparty must transmit all data required to be reported under CFTC Regulation Part 43 for any Block Trades to the SEF as soon as technologically practicable after Execution, but in any event before the times set forth in CFTC Regulation § 43.5(d), or any successor regulation thereto.

+The parties to a publicly reportable Swap Transaction that has a notional amount at or above the appropriate minimum block size shall notify the SEF, pursuant to the rules of the SEF, of its election to have the publicly reportable Swap Transaction treated as a Block Trade.
+The SEF pursuant to the rules of which a Block Trade is executed shall notify the SDR of such Block Trade election when transmitting Swap Transaction and pricing data to such SDR in accordance with CFTC Regulation § 43.3(b)(1).

-Participant or Participant’s counterparty must transmit all data required to be reported under CFTC Regulation Part 43 for any Block Trades to the SEF as soon as technologically practicable after Execution, but in any event before the times set forth in CFTC Regulation § 43.5(d), or any successor regulation thereto.The SEF will not disclose transaction or pricing data for any Transactions to the general public prior to the public dissemination of such data.
-However, the SEF may permit Participants and any market participants subscribing to the SEF for information services to access such data after or at the same time that the SEF transmits such data to a registered Swap Data Repository pursuant to Rule 401(b).
+The SEF will not disclose transaction or pricing data for any Transactions to the general public prior to the public dissemination of such data.
+However, the SEF may permit Participants and any market participants subscribing to the SEF for information services to access such data after the SEF transmits such data to a registered Swap Data Repository pursuant to Rule 401(g).

-If a reporting party to a swap becomes aware of an error or omission in the swap transaction or pricing data which was reported by the SEF with respect to such swap, either through its own initiative or through notice by the other party to the swap, the reporting party will promptly submit corrected data to the SEF.

-If the SEF becomes aware of an error or omission in the swap transaction or pricing data reported with respect to such swap, or receives notification from the reporting party, the SEF will promptly submit corrected data to the same registered Swap Data Repository.

-The SEF will not submit or agree to submit a cancellation or correction for the purpose of re-reporting swap transaction and pricing data in order to gain or extend a delay in public dissemination of accurate swap transaction or pricing data or to otherwise evade the reporting requirements of CFTC Regulation Part 43.

-The SEF is obligated to report data to a registered Swap Data Repository and will report the data to the registered Swap Data Repository immediately after receiving notice that the Swap Data Repository was unable to receive and hold in queue swap transaction and pricing data and that the Swap Data Repository has resumed normal operations.

-The SEF will use the facilities, methods, or data standards of the Swap Data Repository to which it reports all swap data.

-The SEF will report all data fields pursuant to 17 CFR Part 45, Appendix 1 to the Swap Data Repository as soon as technologically practicable after execution of the swap transaction.

 Real-time dissemination of Block Trades will be done in accordance with Rule 602.

 Regulatory Reporting

+The SEF will only report Swap data to DTCC SDR.

+The SEF will not modify its trading systems or protocols, its reporting to a Swap Data Repository (including reporting via a third-party service provider), nor its confirmation process pursuant to CFTC Regulation 37.6(b) in a way that reduces the amount of PET data it reports.

 Creation Data.

 CFTC Regulation Part 45, which sets forth the rules regarding regulatory reporting, requires Creation Data for any Transaction to be reported to a Swap Data Repository after Execution.
 Creation Data includes the Primary Economic Terms and Confirmation Data.